Let's Make a Splan: Risk-Aware Trajectory Optimization in a Normalized Gaussian Splat

 This paper introduced a framework for evaluating collisions in a radiance field model.
-The result \methodname, a trajectory optimizer that synthesizes trajectories while constraining the probability of colliding with the environment.
-To enable the constraint formulation, we presented a normalized variant of 3D Gaussian splatting suitable for risk-aware planning while achieving similar reconstruction quality to standard 3DGS.
+The result is \methodname, a trajectory optimizer that synthesizes trajectories while constraining the probability of colliding with the environment.
+To enable the constraint formulation, we presented a normalized variant of 3D Gaussian Splatting suitable for risk-aware planning while achieving similar reconstruction quality to standard 3DGS.
 The risk-aware constraint was demonstrated to outperform other radiance field methods for collision avoidance while also being efficient to compute in real-time planning.
 Planner evaluations demonstrated that the trajectory optimizer achieves a high number of successes in cluttered environments.
 Hardware demonstrations indicated that the planner is viable for real-world use.

 There are several promising avenues for future work.
 First, adding support for dynamic objects would aid in planning in real-world scenarios.
 Second, the Normalized 3DGS may be improved to increase the reconstruction quality.
-A key difference between Normalized 3DGS and Standard 3DGS is the difference in filtering techniques; Standard 3DGS applies a screen-space low-pass filter, while Normalized 3DGS applies the filter in world-space.
+A key difference between Normalized 3DGS and standard 3DGS is the difference in filtering techniques; standard 3DGS applies a screen-space low-pass filter, while Normalized 3DGS applies the filter in world-space.
 This adaptation allows for a probabilistic interpretation of the 3D Gaussians but is suboptimal for visual reconstruction.
-Hence, future work avenues will explore other low-pass filtering techniques that improve reconstruction quality while maintaining the correctness for planning.
-Finally, incorporating a real-time simultaneous localization and mapping (SLAM) module would enable navigation of scenes that have not been previously mapped.
+Hence, future work avenues will explore other low-pass filtering techniques that improve reconstruction quality while maintaining the correctness for planning. \Review{}{Furthermore, in instances where the Normalized 3DGS is imperfect, another future research direction will explore closed-loop, active exploration strategies for improving the reconstruction quality online.}{32-VII-1} \Review{}{Next, in our present formulation, although $\alpha$ and $\beta$ are conceptually distinct, they are mathematically interchangeable.
+Future work will investigate this issue by deriving alternate chance constraints leveraging different approximation inequalities other than Markov's inequality.}{14-VII} Finally, incorporating a real-time simultaneous localization and mapping (SLAM) module would enable navigation of scenes that have not been previously mapped.

 \begin{appendices}